volodymyrhudyma/blog/content/blog/2020-07-06-deploy-your-react-app-to-netlify-july-2020.md

 title: Deploy your React application to Netlify (Full Guide, July 2020)
 tag:
   - React
+metaDescription: Learn how to deploy and host ReactJs application with Netlify.
+  Netlify is a service that automates builds, deployments, and manages your websites.
 teaser: Building a website is only the first step in the launching process.
   There are a few more steps to be taken before the site goes live, and one of them is the deployment on hosting...